Mopsgamer/draqun/CONTRIBUTING.md

 We are using HTMX.
 JavaScript (TypeScript) is an utility for importing libraries, extending DOM and web-components functionality.
-We are fetching HTML from the server instead of JSON - use the power of hypertext with HTMX.
+We are fetching HTML from the server instead of JSON.

-> [!WARNING]
-> DOM manipulations should be provided through HTMX and the server.
-Cookies
-> should be changed by the server, if possible.
->
-> Always send HTML as a response, if the request initialized by HTMX.

 ### About templates